History of Abergavenny Borough Band

 By 1972 the Band had entered the Welsh Regional Championships and took second prize at the Brangwyn Hall in Swansea - qualifying to represent Wales at the National Championships later that year.
 This was the first of twelve subsequent appearances at the National Championships.

 Over the next ten years the Band moved up through the various sections until in 1982, it reached the championship section.
 Since 1982, the Band has maintained its position in either the first or championship sections.

 Eric remained at the helm of the Band for 38 years, retiring from contesting in 1997, although he continued to conduct for non-competitive engagements for some time after this.

 Following Eric's retirement from contesting the Band were then priviledged to work with a range of professional conductors including Steve Sykes, Brian Howard and Philip Harper.
 In 2002, the Band were also fortunate enough to secure the conducting services of a very young David Childs for the Welsh Regionals.
 This was David's competitive conducting debut, and he successfully lead the Band to first prize.

 Lyndon Price from Ebbw Vale, took over position of bandmaster from Eric in August 2002, a position he held until December 2003.
 Following Lyndon's resignation the Band then turned to Alun F. Williams, who held the position until May 2006.
 In August 2006, the Band appointed Colin Hogg, folowed by Tudor Williams in 2007.
 Gareth Ritter joined in 2008 and was MD until November 2009.
 The Band then engaged the services Paul Holland and Steve Sykes as guest conductors until David Griffiths was appointed MD in October 2010.
-The current Musical Director is Craig Roberts who marked his debut contest by winning at Ebbw Vale in May 2011.
+The next Musical Director was Craig Roberts who marked his debut contest by winning at Ebbw Vale in May 2011.
 Alun F Williams joined the Band as MD in 2015 before the present MD who was appointed in 2016.